mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/test_your_skills_colon__html_images/index.md

 >
 > [Download the starting point for this task](https://github.com/mdn/learning-area/blob/main/html/multimedia-and-embedding/tasks/images/images1-download.html) to work in your own editor or in an online editor.

-## HTML images 2
+## Task 2

-In this task you already have a full-featured image, but we'd like you to add a tooltip that appears when the image is moused over.
+In this task, you already have a full-featured image, but we'd like you to add a tooltip that appears when the image is moused over.
 You should put some appropriate information into the tooltip.

 Try updating the live code below to recreate the finished example: